vladpavlovski/vishnya-contenful-front-end/README.md

 In order to (re-)generate the GraphQL schema, types and hooks, please use either of the following commands:

-- `yarn graphql-codegen:generate` generates a schema, types and code to fetch data from the Contentful APIs
+- `pnpm graphql-codegen:generate` generates a schema, types and code to fetch data from the Contentful APIs
-- `yarn graphql-codegen:watch` similar to the `generate` command, but it runs as a watch task which will rerun the steps when changes are made in the `.graphql` files
+- `pnpm graphql-codegen:watch` similar to the `generate` command, but it runs as a watch task which will rerun the steps when changes are made in the `.graphql` files

 The first steps of the codegen generate files that contain the GraphQL schema and matching TypeScript types.